 The Jasper Ice Pride Maligne Canyon Ice Walk Tour with Sundog Tours. – Spectacular and an experience we would not want to have missed!
 Hiking the frozen Maligne river through the Maligne Canyon in Jasper National Park in Alberta, Canada was without any doubts one of our gay travel highlights during our Winter Road Trip from Calgary to Jasper.
-The Canadian Rocky Mountains with their thousand waters, spectacular snow topped mountain ranges, and the hidden secrets of the pure nordic nature life have been a great adventure, especially with high snow and chilly minus 20 degrees in March!
-Just 10 minutes by shuttle from Jasper Town, Alberta a icy winter wonderland waits to be discovered.
+The Canadian Rocky Mountains with their thousand lakes, spectacular snow-topped mountain ranges, and the hidden secrets of the pure Nordic nature life have been a great adventure, especially with high snow and chilly minus 20 degrees in March!
+Just 10 minutes by shuttle from Jasper Town, Alberta an icy winter wonderland waits to be discovered.

-Together with our mountain guide from gay-friendly Sundog Tours we hiked from the Fifth Bridge to the bottom of Maligne Canyon, the deepest accessible canyon of Jasper National Park where we explored deeply frozen waterfalls, stunning ice caves, hidden ice crystals, and a great place for ice climbing.
+Together with our mountain guide from gay-friendly Sundog Tours, we hiked from the Fifth Bridge to the bottom of Maligne Canyon, the deepest accessible canyon of Jasper National Park where we explored deeply frozen waterfalls, stunning ice caves, hidden ice crystals, and a great place for ice climbing.
 The 3.5 kilometers long hike has it all.
-At the end we were able to enjoy a spectacular view from the mountain top of Maligne Canyon.
+At the end, we were able to enjoy a spectacular view from the mountaintop of Maligne Canyon.
 Ask everything you want to know about wildlife, the nature reserves, and if you will encounter bears during the tour.
 The rangers and tour guides know what they are talking about.
-But now enjoy our Ice Pride Walk during Jasper Pride Festival 2017 through a couple of men’s eyes with all info you need to know for your special ice experience!
+But now enjoy our Ice Pride Walk during Jasper Pride Festival 2017 through a couple of men’s eyes with all info you need to know about your special ice experience!